Sonnenwerk/EDCopilotDialogueLibrary-MyFork/SpeechExtensions/FSS_Announcements.md

 - You’ve spotted another terraformable <Commander>! <$bodyShort> is the <$nth> added to the day’s tally.
 - <$bodyShort> is ready for a cosmic makeover.
 That’s our <$nth> terraformable today.
 - Nice find! <$bodyShort> is terraformable.
 With a little effort, we could turn it into a vacation hotspot.
 - Terraformable world?
-Check. <$bodyShort> has potential!
+Check.
+Body <$bodyShort> has potential!
 It’s our <$nth> discovery today.
 Let’s hope they give you naming rights.
 - <$bodyShort> is terraformable?
 It’s like winning the space lottery!

 #### **Flirt**